couchbase/libcouchbase/README.markdown

 [![Build Status](https://travis-ci.org/couchbase/libcouchbase.png?branch=master)](https://travis-ci.org/couchbase/libcouchbase)

+**This is the maintenance branch for the 2.3 release.
+The current master branch contains a new codebase and additional features**

 This is the C client library for [Couchbase](http://www.couchbase.com) It communicates with the cluster and speaks the relevant protocols necessary to connect to the cluster and execute data operations.